 Library of Congress

-In association with the American Folklife Center of the Library of Congress, ISC is developing a national and international program to collect, preserve, and disseminate information and materials about the traditions, practice, and application of storytelling.
+In association with the American Folklife Center of the Library of Congress, ISC developed a national and international program to collect, preserve, and disseminate information and materials about the traditions, practice, and application of storytelling.

-The repository for this information and materials will be the International Storytelling Collection—located at the Library of Congress in Washington, D.C.
+The repository for this information and materials is the International Storytelling Collection—located at the Library of Congress in Washington, D.C.
 ISC plans to provide on-site and online access to the Collection at our facilities in Jonesborough.

 Following a successful regional workshop, ISC launched a national leadership training initiative for the United Way of America in 2008.
 Leading a series of workshops at the Center in Jonesborough and in venues across the country, ISC trained United Way leaders in how to use storytelling to enhance the organization’s communications efforts, fundraising events, internal management, and impact on communities.
 The collaboration marked ISC’s first opportunity to use storytelling as a training tool within a national organization.

 Jet Propulsion Laboratory